 Check the air pressures when the tires are cold.
 This means the vehicle has been parked for at least 3 hours, or driven less than 1 mile (1.6 km).
-Add or release air, if needed, to match the recommended cold tire pressures.
+Add or release air, if needed, to match the recommended cold tire pressures on this page.